Creating a foundation for lifelong learning.

 Harmony Garden Sprouts

-For our budding infants, blossoming toddlers, and blooming little ones (ages 3 months-5 years).
+For our budding newborns and infants, blossoming toddlers, and blooming little ones (newborn-5 years).

 These groups give you and your child opportunities to explore instruments, babble/sing, and move through creative musical play while further enhancing social interaction, communication (articulation, speech, rhythm, etc.) and musicality.
 Instruments, chanting, rhythmic play, movement and more are introduced.